 Vacheron Constantin has decided to shift the focus on women this SIHH and have showcased three collections; Patrimony, Malte and Métiers d’Art; in this bid.
 The iconic Malte celebrates its 100th Anniversary and toasts to this century with the introduction of a curvaceous case.
-The watch was originally created in 1912 when the watchmaker decided to take a break from round cases and created timepieces with tonneau cases.
+The watch was created in 1912 when the watchmaker decided to take a break from round cases and created timepieces with tonneau cases.
 The Malte collection boasts of using only this iconic shape.
-The line has three models, in pink and white gold and they are the picture of elegance and grace.
-Diamonds make a generous appearance, studded on the bezel as well as clustered in the tonneau shape in the centre of the brushed silver-toned dial.
+The line has three models, in pink and white gold, and they are the picture of elegance and grace.
+Diamonds make a generous appearance, studded on the bezel and clustered in the tonneau shape in the center of the brushed silver-toned dial.
 Roman numerals complete this visual.
-Boasting of a Quartz movement and Caliber 1202, it comes in the choice of a leather strap from Alligator mississippiensis or a satin band.
+Boasting of a Quartz movement and Caliber 1202, it comes in selecting a leather strap from Alligator mississippiensis or a satin band.

 This Vacheron Constantin milestone model has a case that measures 28.30 x 38.75 mm.
 It is the ultimate celebration of the feminine charm and a half Maltese cross, which can be plain or set with diamonds, gives it the final finishing flourish.